viswasrirupa/home/_pages/welcome.md

 ---

-I am currently a Graduate student of the MS Analytics program at Georgia Institute of Technology specializing in Computational Data Analytics.
-My primary interests are in the fields of Data science, product analytics, predictive analytical modeling, Machine Learning and data mining.
+I am a Graduate student pursuing MS in Data Analytics at Georgia Institute of Technology double specializing in Computational Data Analytics and Business Analytics.
+My primary interests are in the fields of Data science, product analytics, predictive analytical modeling, Machine Learning and in fact, everything about data.

 > "Do we settle for the world as it is, or do we work for the world as it should be?" — Barack Obama

-This website showcases some projects I scripted to tackle the real-world problems in my aforementioned interests.
+This website showcases some projects I scripted to tackle the real-world problems.

 **Navigation:**
 **Bio:** My background and skills